HalFrgrd/wirelesskeyboard/electronics/electronics.md

 When a potential is applied, electrons move towards the positive part.
 But the holes "move" towards the negative part.
 Electrons fill the holes closer to the positive part.
 Called *hole current*.

 ## Semiconductors
-- Resistivity less than insulators, greater than conductors.
+- Resistivity is less than insulators, greater than conductors.
 - Resistance increases with temperature decrease.

 *Intrinsic* semiconductors have low conduction capacity.
 We add impurities (doping) to turn them into *extrinsic* semiconductors.